rwoll/CS051Proposal/MYREPOS_INFO.md

 which fetches all remotes and merges the current branch's upstream.
 This can, of course, be configured to run any set of git commands.
 For more info, visit the [myrepos page](https://myrepos.branchable.com/).

+## Why use `myrepos`?

+My `mr` will make the mass cloning and updating of TA repositories extremely easy and efficient.
+However, the `pull`ing and merging that `mr` does can be written into a bash script if users prefer.